 The role I played as translator was also vital.
-It took the sting out of any blame and played a role in a meta understanding, away from unconscious human/racial biases or personal traits.
+Not only did I provide safety, but it took the sting out of any blame and played a role in a meta understanding, away from unconscious human/racial biases or personal traits.
 Because I didn’t know any of these folks, I was not tangled in any past relationship, role, or status issues.
 I suspect that another outsider, from another department maybe, could have done the job.
 But bringing in a consultant isn’t a bad idea when an impartial eye/ear is needed.

-This team was so comfortable with their long-standing cultural norms that it hadn’t realized their communication problems that led to ineffective work habits.
+This team was so comfortable with their long-standing cultural norms that their communication problems were endemic and led to ineffective work habits.

 The cost of doing nothing is high:

 - A minimization of good ideas.
 Client-facing employees are often omitted from company change and problem-solving because they’re not ‘on the leadership team.’
 Yet they have great ideas that leadership doesn’t think of.
 Use these folks.
 You hired them each for a reason.
 Put their ideas into action.
 Your employees are your competitive edge.

 - A minimization of collaboration and job effectiveness.
 With cliques, lack of diversity, teams bound by job descriptions and hierarchies, there’s no opportunity to pollinate new ideas, try new actions, make new norms.
 And without these, the company dies from its core.